Bellardia

 trixago bartsia, Mediterranean lineseed

 Bellardia is a of flowering plants in the Orobanchaceae, containing only Bellardia trixago.
-This facultative hemiparasitic herb is to the Mediterranean Basin but has been to California and Chile, where it is considered a noxious weed.
+This facultative hemiparasitic herb is native to the Mediterranean Basin but has been introduced to California and Chile, where it is considered a noxious weed.
 The has been reclassified from Scrophulariaceae to Orobanchaceae based on phylogenetic studies.
-Its flowers are ethnobotanically consumed as food, and the has been investigated for pharmacological properties including antioxidant, antimicrobial, and cytotoxic activities.
+Its flowers are ethnobotanically consumed as food, and the plant has been investigated for pharmacological properties including antioxidant, antimicrobial, and cytotoxic activities.

 Pronunciation